SamuelNoesslboeck/SamuelNoesslboeck/README.md

   - [MagicBox](https://github.com/SamuelNoesslboeck/MagicBox.git): A flexible & programmable LoRa controller for different applications
     - [magicontent](https://github.com/SamuelNoesslboeck/magicontent.git)
 - **Libraries**
+  - [syact](https://github.com/SamuelNoesslboeck/syact.git): A rust library for controlling stepper motors and other components using a Raspberry Pi, including general definitions for mechanical devices
+  - [sybot](https://github.com/SamuelNoesslboeck/sybot.git): A rust library for controlling assemblies of components, including coordinate systems and complex mechanical calculations
   - [sylo](https://github.com/SamuelNoesslboeck/sylo.git): A small helper library with components and sturctures frequently used in low level programming, especially with the arduino framework